-- IMPORTANT: Use extreme care when making changes in Setup Utility (BIOS).
-Errors can prevent the computer from operating properly. - ▲ Turn on or restart the computer and quickly press f10.
+NOTE: Use extreme care when making changes in Computer Setup.
+Errors can prevent the computer from operating properly.

+To start Computer Setup, turn on or restart the computer, and when the HP logo appears, press f10 to enter Computer Setup.